 The question is for you too.
-How much do you really want to be rid of smoking, or anger, or fear, or pornography, or telling less-than-truths, or being offended, or . . .?
+How much do you really want to be rid of smoking, or anger, or fear, or Freedom From Pornography , or telling less-than-truths, or being offended, or . . .?
 Your freedom will cost you something.
 You’ll no longer have an excuse to behave badly.
 You’ll have to exert energy in learning how to live in sexual integrity, or face possible embarrassment in telling the truth, or forego the satisfaction of telling someone off who irritated you.

 If your “want to” is in question, pray about it.
 Ask Jesus to help you want to.

 An athlete who wants to win can’t pick and choose which days he wants to show up for a workout.
 A student desiring a prestigious degree can’t decide to take the easy exams and not the hard ones.
 Your Coach, your Teacher, your Doctor has a program for your transformation.
 And if you want the results, you’re going to have to be committed to every part of the process.